Skip to main content

 Body changes

-As well as getting taller, boys usually put on a little weight and their muscles begin to develop and get bigger.
-Your testicles and penis will also start to grow and you'll start to produce sperm.
+As well as getting taller, boys usually put on a little weight.
+Their muscles begin to develop and get bigger.

 Facial and body hair

 When you're going through puberty, hair will start to grow under your armpits, on your legs and around your genitals.
-You'll also start to develop facial hair and you may want to start shaving.
-Some people also start to grow hair on their chest.

 Voice breaking